-- To work closely with the Director of Studies and any other second supervisors to ensure the research student is supported and that they are making progress. - To maintain contact with the research student as appropriate and to answer communications in a timely manner, usually within two working days. - To take part in at least one meeting per year of the full supervisory team and the research student. - To read and provide constructive feedback on written work in a timely manner, usually within the month. - To maintain appropriate levels of skills, knowledge and expertise in order to fulfil these roles and responsibilities, for example through engagement with Graduate School forums, briefings and symposia.
+- To work closely with the Director of Studies and any other second supervisors to ensure the doctoral researcher is supported and that they are making progress. - To maintain contact with the doctoral researchers as appropriate and to answer communications in a timely manner, usually within two working days. - To take part in at least one meeting per year of the full supervisory team and the doctoral researchers. - To read and provide constructive feedback on written work in a timely manner, usually within the month. - To maintain appropriate levels of skills, knowledge and expertise in order to fulfil these roles and responsibilities, for example, through engagement with Graduate School Supervisor forums, briefings and symposia.